IdrisAkintobi/make-docker/README.md

 # Docker Services Collection

-This repository (`docker-files`) is a collection of Docker configurations for various services, each residing in its own subdirectory.
+This repository (`make-docker`) is a collection of Docker configurations for various services, each residing in its own subdirectory.
 The goal is to provide a centralized and easy-to-manage way to run different services using Docker.

 ## Getting Started